Adventures & experiences in contemporary technology

 To some, the idea of creating fake pictures may feel a little foreboding and that especially applies to photos of people and the livelihoods of any content creators.
 Nevertheless, these sources of imagery have their legitimate uses such as decorating websites or brochures and that is where my interest is piqued.
 After all, there are some subjects where pictures can be scarce so any form of decoration that enlivens an article has to have some use.
 Technology websites like this one can feature images too with screenshots and device photos being commonplace but they can all look like each other, hence the need for a little more variety and having pictures often increases the choice of website themes as well since so many need images to make them work or stand out.
 As ever, being sparing with any new innovations remains in order so that is how I approach this matter as well.

-The variation in quality can dog the YouTube approach and it also can be tricky to find something good even if the platform does suggest new videos based on what you have been watching.
-Much of what is on there does take the form of webinars from the likes of the Why R?
-Foundation, RStudio or the NHSR Community.
-These can be useful and there are shorter videos from such providers as the Association of Computing Machinery or SAS Users.
-These do help more if you already have some knowledge about the topic area being discussed so they may not make the best starting points for someone that is starting from scratch.
+The variation in quality can dog the YouTube approach, and it also can be tricky to find something good, even if the platform does suggest new videos based on what you have been watching.
+Much of what is found there does take the form of webinars from the likes of the Why R?
+Foundation, Posit or the NHSR Community.
+These can be useful, and there are shorter videos from such providers as the Association of Computing Machinery or SAS Users.
+These do help more if you already have some knowledge about the topic area being discussed, so they may not make the best starting points for someone who is starting from scratch.

 Due to a need to access websites with country blocking, I have decided to give CyberGhost a go and it also will come in handy when connecting devices to other Wi-Fi connections.
 What I have got is the three year subscription package and all went went well on the first day of use.
 However, things became unusable on the second and a reboot did not sort it.